 Flat spots, tight necks and other concerns – tips from a paediatric physio

-Nicole spoke with me about what it is exactly that a paediatric physio does, some of the common concerns she sees in infants and toddlers, as well as some tips for addressing these concerns.
-The video transcript can be found below if you prefer to read it as well as links to Nicole’s website and social media.
-This post was a collaboration between Wholehearted Family Health and Perth Paediatric Therapy Services.
+Nicole Pates, Director and Principal Physiotherapist at Western Kids Health spoke to me about what exactly a paediatric physio does, some of the common concerns she sees in infants and toddlers, as well as some tips for addressing these concerns.

-Paediatric physios are physios who have expertise and skills in working with babies, kids and teenagers with a wide range of conditions; they are basically helping them with their physical development, and their mobility, but the main aim is to help them participate in everyday life, so help them to do what they want to do.
+Paediatric physios are physios who have expertise and skills in working with babies, kids and teenagers with a wide range of conditions.
+The main aim is to help children participate in everyday life by assisting with physical development and mobility.

-Paediatric physios are pretty cool because they work across a range of conditions.
-You may go to a physio as an adult for an injury, and then you might see a physio in hospital if you have problems with your lungs or have had a stroke, paediatric physios also have all of that under their umbrella as well.
-So they might work with kids with neuromuscular disorders such as muscular dystrophy, neurological conditions such as cerebral palsy, injuries to the spinal cord, cystic fibrosis, congenital issues such as spina bifida and developmental delay.
-You’ll also find physios in the neonatal nurseries in the hospital, as well as in the burns and plastic wards.
+We work with kids with neuromuscular disorders such as muscular dystrophy, neurological conditions such as cerebral palsy, injuries to the spinal cord, cystic fibrosis, congenital issues such as spina bifida and developmental delay.
+You’ll also find physios in the neonatal nurseries in hospital, as well as in the burns and plastic wards.

-The areas that I work in, specifically in paediatric physio are orthopedics; so things wrong with bones – intoeing and out-toeing, bowed legs, delays in gross motor skills, flat feet, packaging issues from birth – flat skulls, tight necks, tight hips, and congential hip dysplasia and injury and post fracture rehabilitation, and the other area I work in is rheumatology; so kids arthritis, connective tissue problems and chronic pain and fatigue.
+The areas that I work specifically work in as a paediatric physio include orthopedics; things wrong with bones – in-toeing and out-toeing, bowed legs, delays in gross motor skills, flat feet, packaging issues from birth – flat skulls, tight necks, tight hips, congenital hip dysplasia as well as injury and post-fracture rehabilitation.
+The other area I work in is rheumatology; arthritis, connective tissue problems as well as chronic pain and fatigue.

-The other thing that not many people are aware of is that the Australian Physio Association (the A.P.A.) have a titling program, where your expertise is recognised in the area of paediatrics; so either by doing your Masters or through your experience, you can be recognised and given that title.
-When you are looking for a paediatric physio in the community, if you see the A.P.A. title then you know that person has the required experience and has been assessed by the Australian Physio Association.
+Not many people are aware that the Australian Physiotherapy Association (the A.P.A.) have a titling program, where a physio’s expertise is recognised in the area of paediatrics.
+This is achieved through either completion of a Masters course or through experience, where the physio is recognised and given that title.
+When you are looking for a paediatric physio in the community, if you see the A.P.A. title then you know that person has the required experience and has been assessed by the Australian Physiotherapy Association.

-In our practice the most common reasons that babies and young children come in to us are really those ‘packaging’ issues that we see after they have been in mum’s uterus a certain way; so sometimes they have a head turn preference and a tight neck so have developed a flat spot on their skull.
-Maybe their feet might be packaged up tightly, so it is about helping them to ‘unpackage.’
+In our practice, the most common reasons that babies and young children come to see us are those ‘packaging’ issues that come from their position in mum’s uterus during pregnancy.
+Sometimes they have a head turn preference and a tight neck which has led to a flat spot on their skull.
+Their feet might be positioned tightly, so it is about helping them to ‘unpackage.’

-We see babies who don’t like tummy time, it might be due to reflux or they just don’t like it, so it is about finding ways to help them enjoy tummy time or do it differently, because there are lots of different ways that you can do it, but often we get focused on the mat play, so helping parents discover different ways.
+We see babies who don’t like tummy time, due to reflux or they just don’t like it, so it is about finding ways to help them enjoy tummy time or do it differently.

 We also see parents with concerns about achieving motor milestones –not rolling or not crawling yet and when infants become toddlers and walk, parents might be concerned with the way they are walking and if it is normal.

-Do you have any tips for parents to prevent some of these problems
+Tips for parents to prevent some of these problems

-With the flat skull and tight neck, you might notice it early on, particularly if it is from position in the uterus, you might notice they have a preference for turning their head one way.
-If you do notice it try to turn their head the other way and employ variety.
+If you notice that your child has a preference for turning their head one way, a tight neck and/or a flat skull, try to turn their head the other way and employ variety.
 For example, place them one way in the bassinet one day and then the other way the next day, so they have a chance to turn their head the other way to see you.
-When you are feeding make sure you are feeding on both sides and if baby is having trouble feeding on one side make sure you speak to your midwife, child health nurse or lactation consultant to see if it might be due to tightness in the neck.
+When you are feeding, make sure you are feeding on both sides and if baby is having trouble feeding on one side, make sure you speak to your midwife, child health nurse or lactation consultant to see if it might be due to tightness in the neck.

-In terms of motor milestones, and how parents might prevent a delay, it is really important not to compare to other children, and I know as a mum myself – and even as a physio mum – it is really hard not to do that, but each child has their own unique developmental time-frame we have to recognise that.
+In terms of motor milestones, it is really important not to compare to other children.
+I know as a mum myself – and even as a physio mum – it is really hard not to do that, but each child has their own unique developmental time-frame and we have to recognise that.
 Our job as physios is to know what is coming next and if there is anything we can do to facilitate what is coming next.

-Try not to compare, but if you think something might be wrong or you’re not sure about something, trust your instincts, and see someone sooner rather than later because it is not helpful to sit and worry about it, but also the earlier that we can get involved, the quicker it can be resolved.
+Try not to compare, but if you think something might be wrong or you’re not sure about something, trust your instincts and see someone sooner rather than later.
+Firstly because it is not helpful to sit and worry about it but also the earlier that we can get involved, the quicker it can be resolved.

-You have to remembers that you know your child best, you’re with them all the time and other people might say “they are doing that funny or they are doing this…” but sometimes it is in the context of everything else.
-However, if you have a worry as a parent, trust your instincts and speak to someone, sometimes it is nothing and we can help ease your worries.
+You have to remember that you know your child best, you’re with them all the time and other people might say “they are doing that funny or they are doing this…” but sometimes it is in the context of a particular situation.
+However, if you have a worry as a parent, trust your instincts and speak to someone.
+It may be nothing and we can help ease your worries.

-No, you don’t need a doctor’s referral to see us, because we are in the private sector you can self-refer.
-Sometimes for kids with ongoing issues they do have access to the Medicare Enhanced Primary Care Plan so their GP can refer through that and you can have Medicare-rebated sessions, I think it up 5 for physio and OT which can help if you don’t have private health insurance.
+You don’t need a doctor’s referral to see us, because we are in the private sector you can self-refer.
+Sometimes in the case of ongoing issues, you can access the Medicare Enhanced Primary Care Plan.
+A GP can refer through that and you can have Medicare-rebated sessions.